Xoloth/Dell-G3-3500-Opencore-Hackintosh/README.md

 Note: There's no SMBIOS info.
 You need to generate your own serial and change it from config.plist.
 Set GenSMBIOS for MacBookPro16,3

+05-02-2021: Updated Kexts and updated OpenCore to 0.6.6.
+If you try replacing your existing 0.6.4 or 0.6.5 EFI with this one your system wont boot.
+Follow this guide before updating to 0.6.6. https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#prerequisites

-12-01-2020: Updated Kexts, Removed NoHybGfx SSDT because it was causing issues on Windows.
+12-01-2021: Updated Kexts, Removed NoHybGfx SSDT because it was causing issues on Windows.
 There is no need to update Opencore to 0.6.5 so its still 0.6.4

-02-01-2020: Opencore 0.6.4
+02-01-2021: Opencore 0.6.4

 ## Specs: